Buy LED light bulbs for your home; soon incandescent lamps will be unavailable, and rightly so; they draw far too much current.

 Clearly the average South African cannot reply on the government to supply his need for electricity.
 Buying LED light bulbs is a small part of the solution; much more important it to consider how you can generate your own solar power energy, and store it in batteries for the inevitable total blackout that surely awaits us.

-We have plenty of solar power energy available in South Africa; the third best country in the world to build a solar farm.
+We have plenty of solar power energy available in South Africa; it's the third best country in the world to build a solar farm.
 Against the backdrop of failure by the government to fulfil its own targets, comes a massive rise in the price of electricity making your own solar generator economically viable.

 When buying LED light bulbs you don't have to know how diodes work; they are incorporated in the design.